Codecademy/docs/content/javascript/concepts/operators/operators.md

 ---
-Title: 'Operators'
+Title: "Operators"
-Description: 'An operator is a special character or series of characters that perform a task in JavaScript.'
+Description: "An operator is a special character or series of characters that perform a task in JavaScript."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Arithmetic'
+  - "Arithmetic"
-  - 'Comparison'
+  - "Comparison"
-  - 'Logical'
+  - "Logical"
-  - 'Operators'
+  - "Operators"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 An **operator** is a special character or series of characters that perform a task in JavaScript.